ShumwayGordon/MMMDA_ITMO/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291035-87581c5d-5187-4031-96fd-3550c924616a.png">

-Figure 1 - results of sampling target values using inverse transform method (blue - original data, orange - sampled data)
 </p>
+<h5 align="center">Figure 1 - results of sampling target values using inverse transform method (blue - original data, orange - sampled data)</h5>

 Next, in the second step, it was necessary to sample the target values using the Accept-Reject method.
 To do this, it was necessary to select a function similar to the target value distribution and multiply this function by the Scale Factor so that the target value distribution is completely below it.
 Figure 2 shows the target function distribution values and the selected functions that are required for the Accept-Reject method.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291147-33df03d8-a301-4ae7-8e2e-9df7c5205fab.png">

-Figure 2 - target functions distributions values t(x) (blue) and chosen functions h(x) (orange); ‘M‘ in the title stands for the Scale Factor value
 </p>
+<h5 align="center">Figure 2 - target functions distributions values t(x) (blue) and chosen functions h(x) (orange); ‘M‘ in the title stands for the Scale Factor value</h5>

 Figure 3 shows histograms of the distributions of the initial and generated target values.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291251-b2e33294-a669-433f-9409-267ed515fe9a.png">

-Figure 3 - results of sampling target values using accept-reject method
 </p>
+<h5 align="center">Figure 3 - results of sampling target values using accept-reject method</h5>

 ## Step 3.
 Estimation of relations between predictors and chosen target variables

 At the third step, it was necessary to assess the relationship between target and predictor values.
 For this, a heatmap (Figure 4) was built with the corresponding values of the correlation between all the considered quantities.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291470-bb178f1f-081e-4c66-b493-7614a6ba2614.png">

-Figure 4 - heatmap of absolute correlation coefficients for all considered values
 </p>
+<h5 align="center">Figure 4 - heatmap of absolute correlation coefficients for all considered values</h5>

 ## Step 4.
 Building a Bayesian network for a chosen set of variables.
 Structure is based on multivariate analysis.

 At the fourth step, a Bayesian network was built based on a multivariate analysis of the selected features.
 The data for analysis was taken from the previous step, namely from the heatmap with correlation values.
 Figure 5 shows a graph that reflects the structure of the constructed Bayesian network.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291588-2d352e6e-bfce-42d2-842a-fcd355d65cfb.png">

-Figure 5 - Graph of Bayesian network with a structure based on multivariate analysis
 </p>
+<h5 align="center">Figure 5 - Graph of Bayesian network with a structure based on multivariate analysis</h5>

 ## Step 5.
 Building a Bayesian network for the same set of variables using 2 algorithms for structural learning

 The fifth step was to build a Bayesian network using algorithms for structural learning.
 The first network was built using K2 and the Hill Climb algorithm.
 Figure 6 shows a graph that reflects the structure of the constructed Bayesian  network.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291725-b02c7ea5-bb64-48f1-a959-305f2777137f.png">

-Figure 6 - Graph of BN made with using Hill Climb algorithm and K2
 </p>
+<h5 align="center">Figure 6 - Graph of BN made with using Hill Climb algorithm and K2</h5>

 The second network was built using the evolutionary algorithm and MI.
 Figure 7 shows a graph that reflects the structure of the constructed Bayesian network.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/33491221/181291783-56a1c0ad-77af-4452-83ba-d81e5a4a7846.png">

-Figure 7 - Graph of BN made with using Evolutionary algorithm and MI
 </p>
+<h5 align="center">Figure 7 - Graph of BN made with using Evolutionary algorithm and MI</h5>

 ## Step 6.
 Analyzing quality of sampled target variables from the point of view of synthetic generation